top of page

 Filling Your Mason Jars

-Use a jar funnel and pour the conserve into hot jars.
+Using a jar funnel, pour the conserve into hot jars.
 Leave 1/4 inch headspace.
-Place lid and ring on the jar fingertip tight and process in boiling water bath for 15 minutes if at sea level.
+Place lid and ring on the jar fingertip tight and process in boiling water bath canner for 15 minutes if at sea level.

 If you have any questions about canning with the boiling water bath or need to know the proper altitude adjustment, take a look at a few of our canning basics videos.